 Should You Save the Tooth?

-If you are considering Endodontic therapy for a damaged tooth, you’ve probably had to ask yourself the following question: Should I save the tooth or replace the tooth with an artificial one?
+If you are considering Endodontic therapy for a damaged tooth, you’ve probably had to ask yourself the following question: Should you save a tooth or replace it with an artificial one when damage occurs?

 At James A. Penney, III, DDS, PA Endodontics we are a little biased.
 We have spent years restoring natural smiles and watching patients successfully recover from severe tooth damage.
 Saving damaged teeth and assisting patients in recovery after mouth trauma is our specialty.

-In our opinion, it’s always better to try and save the tooth.
+In our opinion, it’s always better to try and save a tooth.

 Natural is healthier.